-I have prepared this brochure to help you better understand the significance of the American flag and its customs.
-As always, if you have any questions, I'm here to help.
-Call me, send me an email or visit my website at anytime.
+I have prepared this brochure to help you better understand the history and significance of the American flag and its customs.
+As always, if you have any questions or comments about this or any other community issue, please contact my district office.